netgroup/kubernetes-playground/README.md

 ## Components

-1. "Controller" VM: a Vagrant box running Docker where we run an Ansible instance to configure the whole environment
+1. "Controller": a Docker container where we run an Ansible instance to configure the whole environment
 1. 1x Kubernetes Master
 1. 3x Kubernetes Minions
 1. A hyper-converged, cloud native storage cluster managed with